Is Unconscious Bias Hurting your Organization?

 - Challenge Your Decision Making– start thinking outside of the box and be aware of your own unconscious biases.
 Do you believe all people with tattoos are rebellious?
 Do you believe tall people make better leaders?
 Challenge your biases and ask yourself why you are hiring your next new employee or handing out your next promotion

 - Online Training– online training is a great way to get everyone on the same page.
 With an issue as pressing as unconscious bias, it is a good idea to make sure that your work group is getting the same key information.
-Organizing required trainings alongside group discussions will allow employees to be informed and poised to take strategic and effective action moving forward
+Organizing required training alongside group discussions will allow employees to be informed and poised to take strategic and effective action moving forward

 How Unconscious Bias Hinders Workplace Productivity